 - Use a proxy service which communicates with the cube on a secured protocol.
-This proxy should support the XMLA protocol.
+This proxy has to support the XMLA protocol.
 In the Microsoft world, the solution is to use ADOMD.NET.
-For detailed information on this, refer to this forum thread.
+For more information, refer to this forum thread.

-- Send the credentials with a request header, even though thus the Username and Password will be visible on the client side (browser).
-For details on how to pass credentials with request headers, refer to this StackOverflow discussion.
+- Send the credentials with a request header even though the Username and Password will be visible on the client side (browser).
+For more information on passing credentials with request headers, refer to this StackOverflow discussion.
 You can define the required callbacks and settings directly in the